TOD-theses/paper-T-RACE/main.typ

 == Experiment

-We go through all 2,320 TOD candidates we found previously and check them for the original and the adapted TOD definitions.
+We go through all 2,320 TOD candidates we found previously and check them for TOD and approximately TOD.
+We then compare the results of these, to evaluate how well the approximation performs in practice.

 === Results

 In @tab:experiment_check_definition we see the results for both definitions.
 From the 2,320 TOD candidates we analyzed, slightly more than one third are TOD according to both definitions.
-For the original definition, 19 TOD candidates could not be analyzed because of execution inaccuracies.
-For the adapted definition, this number is higher, as we need to execute double the amount of transactions.
+For the approximation, 19 TOD candidates could not be analyzed because of execution inaccuracies.
+For the exact definition, this number is higher, as we need to execute double the amount of transactions.

 With both definitions, for 29% of the TOD candidates, $T_B$ fails because of insufficient funds to cover the transaction fee when it is executed without the state changes by $T_A$.
 This can happen when $T_A$ transfers Ether to the sender of $T_B$, and $T_B$ has less balance than the transaction fee without this transfer.
 Furthermore, if the execution of $T_B$ consumes more gas without the changes of $T_A$, it needs to pay a higher transaction fee which can also lead to insufficient funds.
 In both cases, the existence of $T_A$ enables the execution of $T_B$, therefore we do not consider these to be TOD attacks and ignore them from further analysis.